EDB Public Folder to Office 365 Migration Guide

 - Choose the desired connection options and click the ‘Next’ button to continue.

-- Choose one of the authentication methods and click the ‘Login’ button to proceed.
+- Choose the appropriate authentication method, then click ‘Login’ to proceed.

 - Authenticate on Microsoft sign-in page.